tm-LBenson/reading-notes/401-notes/Bash-practice.md

 >   Beware of silly typos.

 ### Manual Pages - Learn how to make the most of the Linux commands you are learning.
+> The man command is a tool used to coolup commands, making it memorizing commands will not be necessary.

 > - man <command>
 >   Look up the manual page for a particular command.
 > - man -k <search term>